oracle-livelabs/apex/forms-to-apex/7-enhance-order-faceted/7-enhance-order-faceted.md

 - Remove an unnecessary facet from the Orders Faceted Search page.
 - Rename and customize the Orders Report region.
 - Configure the ID column to link to the Order Details page.
-- Create a button to facilitate the creation of new orders and link it to the Order Details page.
+- Create a button to facilitate creating new orders and link it to the Order Details page.

 ## Task 1: Enhance the Orders Faceted Search Page